anshumanmohan/website/content/blog/fourth.md

 - Pesto
 - Anchovies
 - Caramelized onions
-- Whole cloves of garlic, split in half lengthwise if quite large
+- Whole cloves of garlic, split in half lengthwise if large

 As to equipment:
 - Scale